One partner, one bill, one number to call.

 Our stack changes when it should.

 We're picky about the tools we deploy.
-They have to be best
+They have to be

 Vendors get acquired.
 Products get worse.
 Prices double.
 When